 While front-end emotions feel really good, we need to go way deeper in marriage.
 Over-the-top passion tends to wane as husbands and wives grow together, so that shallow “zing” thing needs to be superseded by deeper emotional connection, and a stronger marital bond.
 That’s the amazing opportunity that escapes so many couples.

 Imagine, husbands, being entrusted with your wife’s heart — actually holding it, guarding it and caring for it as if it were your own.
-Likewise, wives, you are entrusted with your husband’s heart.
+Likewise, wives, you are entrusted with guarding your husband’s heart.
 That’s what I’m talking about.

 The heart is always involved with wishing, wanting, longing, possessing, holding, losing.
 That’s the landscape of the heart … it’s important that real feelings and the life of the heart be affirmed.Leonard Cohen

 A tale of two houses

 When husbands and wives feel emotionally connected, they feel loved and understood.
 They make themselves emotionally available to each other.
 Their home is a secure base from which they can take on the world.
 Talk happens whenever and about whatever.
 Transparency is rewarded because it’s safe to be vulnerable.
 Conflict naturally happens, but its goals are resolving and understanding, so the couple stays connected.

 When couples are emotionally disconnected, husbands and wives feel lonely, resentful, and misunderstood.
 Their home is an emotionally-unsafe place where feelings are often internalised rather than expressed.
 Talk happens, but it easily escalates into conflict, or prompts one spouse to withdraw.
 Marital issues are seldom worked through.
 Neither spouse is a source of comfort or security to the other so the couple remains emotionally detached.